rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 # Terms

 _concept_
 : Anything eligible for existence, in the broadest sense.
-Zero-dimensional points, second-order logic systems, biological evolution, a God that can/not move its own creation, non-trivial factorizations of prime numbers, etc., are all _concepts_.
+Zero-dimensional points, second-order logic systems, biological evolution, a God that can/not move its own creation, non-trivial factorizations of prime numbers, the phrase _"xa;lk3@ j94p jf00*0;-+j2y4jd fje]"_, etc., are all _concepts_.
 : _TODO: More formally, this may be defined as all permutations of the characters of the alphabet of some suitably universal language._

 _**c<sub>s</sub>**_